AdobeDocs/analytics-platform.en/help/use-cases/ga-to-cja.md

 ### 1. Add Custom Variables

-After signing in to the Google Tag Manager account, you need to add Custom Constant Variables related to Adobe org ID and dataset IDs.
+After signing in to the Google Tag Manager account, you need to add some Custom Constant Variables related to Adobe.
 You probably already have variables in Google Tag Manager that are being sent to Google Analytic, such as the customer email, customer name, language, and customer logged-in status.
 You need to define 5 new custom variables:

 * Adobe Experience Cloud org ID
 * DCS Streaming endpoint
 * Experience Platform dataset ID
 * Schema reference
-* Page time stamp.
+* Page time stamp

 Getting these values ensures that all of the Google Analytics data gets sent to the correct dataset and has the right schema.
 If you don’t know your Experience Cloud Org or any of the other variables we just mentioned, your Adobe Account manager can help you track it down.